Measurement of the $W$-boson mass in pp collisions at $\sqrt{s}=7$ TeV with the ATLAS detector: Calibration of electrons and muons

 Corrections to the muon reconstruction, trigger and isolation efficiencies are estimated by applying the tag-and-probe method~\cite{PERF-2014-05} to $Z\rightarrow\mu\mu$ events in data and simulation.
 Efficiency corrections are defined as the ratio of efficiencies evaluated in data to efficiencies evaluated in simulated events.
 The corrections are evaluated as functions of two variables, $\pt^\ell$ and $u^\ell_\parallel$, and in various regions of the detector.
 The detector is segmented into regions corresponding to the $\eta$ and $\phi$ coverage of the muon spectrometer.
 The subdivision accounts for the geometrical characteristics of the detector, such as the presence of uninstrumented or transition regions.
 The dependence of the efficiencies on $u^\ell_\parallel$ agree in data and simulation.
 Therefore, the muon efficiency corrections are evaluated only as a function of $\pt^\ell$ and $\eta_\ell$, separately for positive and negative muon charges.
 The final efficiency correction factors are linearly interpolated as a function of muon \pt.
 No significant \pt-dependence of the corrections is observed in any of the detector regions.

 The selection of tag-and-probe pairs from $Z\rightarrow\mu\mu$ events is based on the kinematic requirements described in Section~\ref{sec:eventsel}.
 The tag muon is required to be a combined and energy-isolated muon candidate (see Section~\ref{sec:reco}) which fulfils the muon trigger requirements.
 The selection requirements applied to the probe muon candidate differ for each efficiency determination: the selection requirement for which the efficiency is determined is removed from the set of requirements applied to the probe muon.
 All the efficiency corrections are derived inclusively for the full data set, with the exception of the trigger, for which they are derived separately for two different data-taking periods.
 The resulting scale factors are shown as a function of $\pt^\ell$ and averaged over $\eta_\ell$ in Figure~\ref{fig:MuonCalib3a}.
+The trigger and isolation efficiency corrections are typically below 0.3\%, while the reconstruction efficiency correction is on average about 1.1\%.
+The corresponding impact on muon selection inefficiency reaches up to about 20\%.

 The quality of the efficiency corrections is evaluated by applying the corrections to the $Z\rightarrow\mu\mu$ simulated sample, and comparing the simulated kinematic distributions to the corresponding distributions in data.
 Figure~\ref{fig:MuonCalib3b} illustrates this procedure for the $\eta_\ell$ distribution.
 Further distributions are shown in Section~\ref{sec:crosschecks}.